Mir Mushfiqur Rahman: Military career

-Rahman commanded two infantry companies at Rangamati, Rangpur and one infantry battalion, the 23rd Bangladesh Infantry Regiment at Cumilla respectively.
-Rahman also instructed at the School of Infantry and Tactics as major and Defence Services Command and Staff College as colonel.
+Rahman commanded two infantry companies, among which was deployed in Kuwait after the Gulf War and one infantry battalion, the 23rd Bangladesh Infantry Regiment at Cumilla respectively.

+Rahman also instructed at the School of Infantry and Tactics as major and Defence Services Command and Staff College, Army War Game Center as colonel.
 He was promoted to brigadier general in 2015 and was posted as commander of 44th infantry brigade in Cumilla.
 Rahman also served as chief of doctrine division at ARTDOC headquarters, Momenshahi in 2017 and commander of 203rd infantry brigade at Khagrachhari in 2019.

-Rahman was promoted to major general on January 2023 and was appointed as director general of Directorate General of Defence Purchase.
-He then tenured as military secretary at army headquarters on July 2024.
+Rahman was promoted to major general on 16 January 2023 and was appointed as director general of Directorate General of Defence Purchase.
+He then tenured as military secretary at army headquarters in July 2024.
 He was appointed as general officer commanding of 24th Infantry Division and area commander Chittagong area, succeeding his colleague major general Mainur Rahman in October 2024.
-He is the incumbent chairman of the governing body at Army Medical College, Chattogram and Chittagong Cantonment Public College.
+In February 2026, Rahman was promoted to lieutenant general and appointed as the principal staff officer at the Armed Forces Division succeeding lieutenant general Kamrul Hassan.

 United Nations peacekeeping missions

 Rahman served in United Nations peacekeeping missions twice.
 First, under UNSC as a pioneer commanding officer of BANBAT-10 in UNMISS in South Sudan from 2011 to 2012 and received citations by SRSG for outstanding performance.
-He again served as force commander of Bangladesh contingent at MINUSMA in Mali from 2018 to 2019.
+He again served as force commander of Bangladesh contingent at MINUSMA in Mali from 2015 to 2016.